monero-ecosystem/promo-video/kovri.md

 Furthermore, correlation attacks are possible with VPNs, making it easy for large attackers to de-anonymize a user's traffic.

 So what can Alice, Bob, Charlie, and Dave do to mitigate these threats?
 They could use Kovri!
-If Alice uses Kovri to broadcast her transactions, no one will know the source of her transactions.
-Additionally, if they connect to the Monero network exclusively over Kovri, their peers will no longer see their IP addresses, making passive surveillance tactics impractical.
+If they use Kovri to exclusively connect to the Monero network, no one will know their IP address, making passive surveillance impractical while substantially improving Monero's censorship resistance.
-Furthermore, the source of solved blocks are unknown when transmitted through Kovri, which will substantially improve Monero's censorship resistance.

-As you can see, Kovri is a software that allows users to send transactions more privately and anonymously than ever before.
+As you can see, Kovri is a software that allows users to send transactions more privately than ever before.
 Let's next go over some technical details to have a better understanding of how Kovri works under the hood.

 ## 5) Kovri and Technical Attributes